 Find a bargain with the best tablet deals

 Or browse the best headphones to partner with your new iPad

-It's the new iPad!
-Or is it?
-Because not only does the new model look identical to its predecessor, it has nigh-on the same specs, too.
+Not only does the most recent iPad model look identical to its predecessor, it has nigh on the same specs, too.
 There's the same 10.2in retina display, same 8MP rear and 1.2MP front camera array, and more or less the same specifications – 3GB RAM, 32GB and 128GB storage options, and a 10-hour battery life.
 Even the Silver, Gold and Space Grey finishes carry over.